w1nte/python-light-cache/README.md

 # light-cache 1.0.0
-Light-Cache is a easy way to cache data with auto-expiring in the filesystem.
+Light-Cache is a simple way to cache data with auto-expiring in the filesystem.

 ## Usage:
 Create a cache file which has a expiration time of 10 minutes.